odoo/odoo/doc/howtos/backend.rst

 Dashboards
 ----------

-.. admonition:: Exercise 2 - Define a Dashboard
+.. exercise:: Define a Dashboard
-   :class: exercise

    Define a dashboard containing the graph view you created, the sessions calendar view and a list view of the courses (switchable to a form